travelmarx/scrapbook101/docs/about-this-site.md

 * Checking in many changes at once.
 * Speeding up write-build cycle by finding and fixing build problems quicker.

 For more information about running Jekyll locally, see [Setting up your GitHub Pages site locally with Jekyll][ghpjekloc].
-After following the help, our site wasn't rendering correctly and we realized that while working only on-line (with the GitHub UI) our pages didn't need what's called *front matter*, but locally it was needed for each page.
+After following the help, our site wasn't rendering correctly and we realized that while working only on-line (with the GitHub UI) our pages didn't seem to need what's called *front matter*, but locally it was needed for each page.
 A simple *front matter* looks like this:

 ```md
 ---
 layout: default
 ---
 ```
-The next thing we realized was that we would need a `Gemfile` and a `.gitignore` to avoid checking in local files we didn't need checked, including the locally built site HTML files.
+The next thing we realized was that we would need a [`Gemfile`][gemfile] to describe Ruby dependencies (Jekyll is written in Ruby) and a [`.gitignore`][gitignore] to avoid checking in local files we didn't need saved, including the locally built site HTML files.

-Here's an overview of the key commands used in [Git Bash][gitbash]:
+Here's an overview of the key commands used in [Git Bash][gitbash] to get going locally:

 ```bsh
 $ git init travelmarx